Poland–United States relations: Third Polish Republic

 On 24 June 2020, Trump said at a press conference with Duda that the United States plans to move some US troops from Germany to Poland.
 Trump said, "Poland is one of the few countries that are fulfilling their obligations under NATO — in particular, their monetary obligations — and they asked us if we would send some additional troops....
 I think [putting more US troops in Poland] sends a very strong signal to Russia."

 Duda was very close to Trump, which led to strained ties in 2021 under the new administration of Joe Biden.
 In addition, the perception that the conservative PiS government was undermining the rule of law and its hostility towards gay rights made for difficult American-Polish relations.
 Liberal American opinion tends to be supportive of gay rights and the practice of several Polish regional governments declaring themselves to be "LGBT-free zones" has led to criticism in the United States.
 Joe Biden in a 2020 statement declared that the "LGBT-free zones" in Poland “have no place in the European Union or anywhere in the world."
 In an implicit criticism of the PiS government, on 30 June 2021 the American embassy in Warsaw released a Polish language internet video supportive of gay rights, a move that was condemned by some Poles as interference in Poland's internal affairs.
-The American charge d'affaires at the Warsaw embassy, Bix Aliu, stated that the video was about anti-gay comments being made on social media.
+The American chargé d'affaires at the Warsaw embassy, Bix Aliu, stated that the video was about anti-gay comments being made on social media.

-The Russian aggression against Ukraine with the invasion launched on 24 February 2022 led to the Biden administration doing an U-turn on Poland, which was now embraced as a close ally.
+The Russian aggression against Ukraine with the invasion launched on 24 February 2022 led to the Biden administration doing a U-turn on Poland, which was now embraced as a close ally.
 Alina Polyakova, president of the Washington-based Center for European Policy Analysis stated in March 2022: "Given the situation, the administration is clearly prioritizing defense and security in the relationship.
 Poland is the indispensable ally for European security.
 Other issues and concerns have just taken a back seat.
 When push comes to shove, and there is a direct military threat to NATO, we need Poland.
 It doesn’t mean that all is forgiven, but it makes it very clear where the priorities are.”
 Biden visited Warsaw in March 2022 in a show of support for a frontline NATO state.